 The Dean Forest Railway is at an interesting age, the late adolescence of a heritage railway.

-They start out as a bunch of enthusiasts with a short length of line and, if they are lucky, an old industrial steam shunting engine.
+They start out as a bunch of enthusiasts with a short length of line and, if they are lucky, an old industrial steam shunting engine (or failing that a first generation sprinter).
 This only really appeals to hardened rail fans and, although they open to visitors, running the railway is a bit of a distraction.

 Gradually they acquire more line, rebuild stations, restore more rolling stock and other infrastructure until, like the DFR, they are big enough to become a tourist attraction appealing beyond the small band of die-hard railway enthusiasts.
 The move from building to operating a railway is a difficult one, but one that, as far as I could see, the DFR is handling well.